chiragvartak/monte-carlo-pacman/README.md

 Python 2 (>=2.7) should be fine.

 ## Instructions
-0) You need to be present in the `multiagent/` directory to run all the commans below.
+0) You need to be present in the `multiagent/` directory to run all the commands below.

 1) (Optional) Train the Pacman agent by running the Monte-Carlo Tree Search simulations.
    You can skip this step.
 In that case, the trained model we have included will be used for playing the games.